 How your fees are paid to Royal Holloway depends on who is paying them - yourself, a sponsor, or a government loan, for instance.

-Get specific information for international students.
+Get specific information for Royal Holloway international students only.

 Paying your own fees